nhoizey/nicolas-hoizey.com/_posts/2015/02/18-viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers/2015-02-18-viewport-height-is-taller-than-the-visible-part-of-the-document-in-some-mobile-browsers.md

 Here is what [this page](http://lab.gasteroprod.com/vub/index-ios-issue.html) looks like on an iPhone 5 :

-{% picture ios-safari-portrait-before-scroll.png %}
+{% picture onehalf ios-safari-portrait-before-scroll.png %}

 {% picture ios-safari-landscape-before-scroll.png %}

 `100vh` is computed for when the browser interface is hidden, after a scroll :

-{% picture ios-safari-portrait-after-scroll.png %}
+{% picture onehalf ios-safari-portrait-after-scroll.png %}

 {% picture ios-safari-landscape-after-scroll.png %}